Best kway chap stalls in Singapore

 Having been around for more than 50 years, Quan Lai is a household name for kway chap in Singapore.
-Portions here are very generous—their Signature Set for one person is priced at $12, but comes loaded with braised duck, pork belly, ngoh hiang, fish cake, tau pok, and the usual array of innards.
+Portions here are very generous—their 1 Pax Meal is priced at $5, but we recommend topping up $4 for Duck.
+The sets don’t come with carbs, so you also have to add on $0.80 for kway or $1 for yam rice.
 Another must-order from the store is their Fried Pork Intestines (from $12), which fans praise to be crispy on the outside, and juicy on the inside.

 Opening hours: Daily 9am to 3am

 Image credit: @tlc.eats

 Kway chap sets at Guan Kee Kway Chap are priced at $3.50 for one person, or $5.50 if you’re seriously hungry.
 Their value-for-money portion sees tau pok, braised egg, pork skin, pork belly, fish cake, and pork intestines on the plate, served alongside their kway.
 The stall has been running since the 80s, and is a go-to for many in the Toa Payoh ‘hood.

 Address: 210 Lorong 8 Toa Payoh, #01-24, Singapore 310210

 Opening hours: Mon-Wed, 11am to 3:30pm, 4:30pm to 8pm, Sat-Sun 9:30am to 3:30pm, 4:30pm to 8pm

 4. Lao San Kway Chap